 The Kern Fan Project will include the construction of new conveyance, groundwater recharge, and groundwater recovery facilities.
-As part of the Preliminary Design Report included in Appendix D, three different conveyance alignments were evaluated for the project.
+As part of the updated Project design report included in Appendix D, three different conveyance alignments were evaluated for the project.
 The general configuration of the groundwater recharge and recovery facilities will remain the same regardless of the conveyance alternative that is ultimately selected.